yogitami/notes/Spring.md

   - We can either enable it by adding @EnableTransactionManagement with configuration class or it will be enabled by default if we have spring-data-* or spring-tx dependencies.
   - We can now annotate a bean with @Transactional either at the class or method level.
 Ususally used with @Service.
   - Configuration :
-        - Propagation Type, solation Level, Timeout, readOnly flag (a hint for the persistence provider that the transaction should be read only), Rollback rules.
+        - Propagation Type, solation Level, Timeout, readOnly flag (a hint for the persistence provider that the transaction should be read only) -- @Transactional(readOnly = true) , Rollback rules.
   - Only public methods should be annotated with @Transactional.
   - Spring creates proxies for all the classes annotated with @Transactional that's why only external calls will be intercepted.
 Any self invocation calls will not start transaction.